 Evaluating B2B customer relationships is tricky.
 Two of the most important tools at a company’s disposal are customer satisfaction (CSAT) surveys and Net Promoter Score (NPS).
 While they might seem similar, they serve distinct purposes and using one or the other can make a difference in maintaining customer happiness and loyalty.

-This article will examine when each tool is appropriate for B2B companies under which circumstances and for what objectives.
+This article will examine when each tool is appropriate for B2B companies under which circumstances and for what objectives, and answer the question of what types of metrics measure customer satisfaction.

 Customer satisfaction (CSAT)